paul-hammant/tbd/content/branch-by-abstraction/index.md

 1. Introduce an abstraction around the code that is to be replaced, and commit that for all to see.
 If needed, this can take multiple commits.
-None of those are allowed to break the build, and all of them could be pushed to the shared repo in order, and as done.
+None of those are allowed to break the build, and all of them could be pushed to the shared repository in order, and as done.
 2. Write a second implementation of the abstraction for the to be introduced code, and commit that, but maybe as 'turned off' within the trunk so that other developers are not depending on it yet.
 If needed, this can take multiple commits as above.
 The abstraction from #1 may also be occasionally tweaked, but must follow the same rule - don't